harutomo-jp/harutomo-jp.github.io/_posts/2025-06-23-Kerberoasting.md

   <img src="/assets/images/Kerberoasting/Kerberos-Setup.png">
 </p>

-### Tickets - A Ticket to Ride

-"Ticket granting ticket??
-What is a ticket?"
-Well, a ticket is a block of information which is encrypted using

-### The Initial Authentication
+### The Initial Authentication (AS-REQ & AS-REP)

 Every client/server connection begins with authentication to verify to the party on each end of the connection that the identity of both ends is genuine.
+The client and the KDC do not implicitly trust each others' identities.
+So to prove to one another that they are who they say they are, the client initiates an authentication server request (AS-REQ).
+The AS-REQ is a message that is sent to the AS.
+The AS-REQ typically includes the following:

+**Client Principal Name (CName):** Identity of the client who is requesting authentication **Domain Name:** Name of the domain that the client belongs to **Requested Ticket Lifetime:** The lifetime the client wants to TGT to have **Nonce:** Random number used to match the AS-REQ to the response (AS-REP) **Pre

 Sources:
 https://redsiege.com/tools-techniques/2020/10/detecting-kerberoasting/